a16z/helios/README.md

 For the network that we will connect to, get a recent checkpoint, which is a beaconchain blockhash, rather than a execution block hash, so we don't get it from https://goerli.etherscan.io/blocks.
 Instead go to https://prater.beaconcha.in/ and get the blockhash for the first block in any finalised epoch that is no older than ~2 weeks old.
 For example at the time of writing, the first blockhash in epoch 197110 https://prater.beaconcha.in/epochs is 0x7beab8f82587b1e9f2079beddebde49c2ed5c0da4ce86ea22de6a6b2dc7aa86b which corresponds to https://prater.beaconcha.in/slot/7beab8f82587b1e9f2079beddebde49c2ed5c0da4ce86ea22de6a6b2dc7aa86b, and should work.
 Normally, when it fails the fallback would kick in and automatically fetch a better one, but due to the refactors I mentioned that feature is currently not working.

-In the Docker container run the following and paste the values contained in config.md:
+In the Docker container run the following and paste the values contained in config.md.
+Obtain the Alchemy API key from https://www.alchemy.com.
+For the Goerli `[goerli] execution_rpc =` value, it is possible to use https://ethereum-goerli-rpc.allthatnode.com instead of an Alchemy API key.
+For the Goerli `[goerli] consensus_rpc =` value, use http://testing.prater.beacon-api.nimbus.team instead of https://www.lightclientdata.org since the later is for Mainnet.

 ```
 mkdir -p ~/.helios